 New Mexico Humanities Council (NMHC)

-Programs may vary as widely as New Mexico's communities and audiences.
+Programs: They may vary as widely as New Mexico's communities and audiences.
 These programs bring scholars and the public together in a dialogue that enhances the civic and cultural life of the citizens of the state.

-Regular Grants provide more than $2,000.
-The average regular grant funded is about $5,500.
+Grants provide more than $2,000 of NMHC funds for a public humanities program.
+The average major/regular grant funded by NMHC is about $5,500.

 Programs can begin May 1.

 NMHC is authorized to award grants to private, nonprofit organizations; institutions of higher education; state, local, and federally-recognized Indian tribal governments; and ad hoc groups of persons that form an association to carry out a project.
 Organizations or groups that apply for funding must be constituted for nonprofit purposes, but it is not necessary that they be incorporated or have tax-exempt status.
 Individuals working alone are not eligible to apply for NMHC grants, but may be able to find a private, nonprofit organization to serve as a sponsor.

 -Libraries, museums, and historical societies